What to Pack for Jamaica

 - 1 hat

-If you’re a max packer, or plan to buy souvenirs to take home, pack in the Outbreaker 45L or the Setout 45L.
+If you’re a max packer, or plan to buy souvenirs to take home, pack in the Outbreaker 45L.
 At the maximum allowable size for carry on baggage on most flights, you’ll have plenty of room to pack those always fun extras, or fit your basics and allow room for the tangible memories you want to bring home.
 Who doesn’t like to do a little shopping in the tropics, right?
 As the reggae icon himself told us, ‘don’t worry – be happy’.

 Other Essentials to Pack in Your Personal Item